-2 sets of water quality monitoring were carried out on 5 and 21 March 2009 at 9 marine and 6 freshwater monitoring locations.
+2 sets of water quality monitoring were carried out on 3 and 18 April 2009 at 9 marine and 6 freshwater monitoring locations.
 For F_Filter (fresh water station), no filter effluent was discharging during sampling except during rainstorm event, thus no water sample was taken.
-Rainstorm event was recorded on 5 March and 24 March 2009 during this reporting month.
+Rainstorm events were recorded on 16 and 25 May 2009 during this reporting month.

-Exceedances found at marine stations (M_Marsh, TTC and KS) and freshwater stations (F_DA, F_DB, F_DC, Lake 1D, F_Filter and F_Inland M) are considered non-project related during the reporting month.
+Exceedances found at TTC marine station only (Chlorophyll a) and freshwater stations (F_DA, F_DB, F_DC, Lake 1D, F_Filter and F_Inland M) are considered non-project related during the reporting month.

-According to the approved revised pesticides monitoring plan at East Course, the monitoring will reduce to bi-monthly during dry season (December and February).
-Monthly monitoring for pesticides is required during wet season.
-Monthly pesticides monitoring at East Course will be commenced in the next reporting month.
+According to the approved revised pesticides monitoring plan at East Course, the monitoring will reduce to bi-monthly during dry season (i.e. December and February only).
+Monthly monitoring for pesticides is required during wet season (i.e. April to October).
+Monthly pesticides monitoring at East Course was commenced during the reporting month.